WolfoIsBestWolf/ror2-WolfoSkins/mod-WolfoSkins/README.md

 A lot of colors are inspired by RoRR palettes.

 Unlocked by beating one of : Simulacrum Wave 50, Eclipse 4, Twisted Scavs or Voidling.\
-Colossus recolors will require two of those.
+Meridian recolors will require two of those.

 Complete them however you like.\
 Or just unlock all of them with the config.